ryanmio/Fediverse-Decentralized-Ads/docs/Decentralized_Advertising_Fediverse_ActivityPub.md

 4. **ActivityPub Revenue Activities**: Specialized ActivityPub activities can be used to record and notify of revenue events.

 By clearly defining monetization models and revenue distribution mechanisms, the ad system aims to be a profitable venture for all parties involved, while maintaining user trust and engagement.

-## Security & Fraud Prevention

-1. **Rate Limiting**: Implement server-side rate limiting to prevent ad spam.

-2. **Validation**: Rigorous validation of ad activities to prevent malicious content.

-## Compliance

-1. **GDPR**: Ensure all data collection and processing is GDPR-compliant.

-2. **CCPA**: Similar compliance needs for California residents.

-3. **Data Minimization**: Collect only the data necessary for the functioning of the ad system.

 ## Pilot Testing & Feedback